inchworks/picinch/docs/customisation.md

 - favicon-96x96.png
 - favicon.ico
 - favicon.svg
-- site.webmanifest
 - web-app-manifest-192x192.png
 - web-app-manifest-512x512.png

-The following may be left unchanged (although realfavicongenerator.net will make them for you):
+site.webmanifest may be left unchanged, although realfavicongenerator.net will make it for you.
-- browserconfig.xml
-- site.webmanifest

-You may also add add additional images you wish to include in customised templates to `/images`.
+You may also add add additional images you wish to include in customised templates to `images/`.
 They will be served as `static/images/*`.
 These files are intended to be unchanging; dynamic content should go in
 `/srv/picinch/misc`.

 ### Configuration Parameters